tsucchi/p5-Reply-Plugin-ConfigurablePrompt/README.md

 ## $history\_count

-history count is number of commands executed count.
+the history number of this command

 # LICENSE